 3) .GIF

-Good for image transfer, online storage, or for creating short animations.
+This photo file format is good for image transfer, online storage, or for creating short animations.

 Graphics Interchange Format, also known as GIFs, are a popular format online due to their ability to be animated.
 You might have texted a few humorous ones to your friends at some point.